OctopusDeploy/People/Engineering.md

 > I am a highly sought-after member of an Octopus team with a proven record of shipping high-quality code to production.

-### I am trusted to ship full products (or vertical slices of larger products) from idea to production
+### I am trusted to ship shaped pitches (or vertical slices of larger products) from idea to production

 - I am proficient with my tools and the core building blocks used by our team.
 - I can confidently step outside my comfort zone and adapt quickly to new technologies.
 - I am proficient at qualifying and reducing technical debt.
-- I am comfortable pulling together the Lego blocks of a full product.
+- I am comfortable pulling together the Lego blocks of a shaped pitches.
 - I am comfortable setting up an automated integration and delivery pipeline.
 - I am comfortable determining technical direction within brown-fields projects.
 - I know how to make pragmatic decisions in order to ship a product.